puppets-epic-show-theatre/puppet-nexus_rest/README.md

 ## Overview ##

-Puppet Module for Sonatype Nexus allows more elegant configuration of Nexus instances in Puppet.
-The module uses Nexus' REST interfact to manage configuration.
-This method of managing Nexus instances has many advantages over other methods.
+Puppet Module for Sonatype Nexus aims to offer native configuration of Nexus instances in Puppet.
+The module uses Nexus' REST interfact to manage configuration, this method of managing Nexus instances has many advantages over other methods.

 An alternative method of managing Nexus configuration is to modify xml files in the `sonatype-work/nexus/conf` directory.
 This option has a few problems: